haidaomei/Data-Structure-And-Algorithm-Note/README.md

-Algorithm Markdown notes for C++, written in Chinese.
+Algorithm Markdown notes for C and C++, written in Chinese.